Time for proper introductions. Everyone, meet Runa the lab mix!

 Alaskan husky isn’t a breed but a type of mix bred exclusively for being good sled dogs.
 They’re usually mixes of Siberian huskies, Alaskan malamutes and other typical sled dog breeds.

 The Scandinavian Hound is another crossbreed made with Alaskan husky and German short-haired pointer and/or English pointer.
 The pointer makes for a lighter and faster dog used for short distances.
 Sometimes they even add a bit of greyhound or other sighthound breeds for even more speed.

 We found Runa through an online ad, which is a pretty standard way of getting a dog where I live.
 Like I’ve said before we don’t have shelters in my country so “rescuing” isn’t an option.
 People buy and sell dogs either via ads or word of mouth.

 The sellers/breeders seemed decent enough and the parent dogs were both super sweet.
 Calm, happy, friendly, and well-behaved.
-They kept the puppies indoors in their house, which is a good sign.
-That means the pups have experienced the household life and not been isolated in a kennel somewhere.

 Out of a litter of 5, only 2 were still available.
 Both females.